Best Medicare Advantage Plans in 2025

 HMO

 HMO (health maintenance organization) plans are the most popular type of Medicare Advantage plan.
-In 2023, 58 percent of all Medicare Advantage plans were HMOs.10 HMOs primarily cover in-network care, so you’re covered only if you visit doctors and medical facilities that partner with your insurer.
+In 2024, 54 percent of all Medicare Advantage plans were HMOs.9 HMOs primarily cover in-network care, so you’re covered only if you visit doctors and medical facilities that partner with your insurer.
 Out-of-network care isn’t covered, which is why HMO plans tend to cost less than other plan types.
-Some plans have exceptions for emergencies, so you might receive coverage for out-of-network urgent care or dialysis.
-Most plans require referrals, so you must choose a primary care provider.
+Some plans have exceptions for emergencies, so you may receive coverage for out-of-network urgent care or dialysis.
+Most plans require referrals, so you must choose a primary-care provider.

 PPO

 PPO (preferred provider organization) plans offer more flexibility than HMOs.
-PPOs have in-network providers like HMOs, but PPO plans allow you to see out-of-network providers.
+PPOs have in-network providers just like HMOs do, but PPO plans allow you to see out-of-network providers.
 You’ll just owe a higher out-of-pocket cost.
 You don’t need referrals to see specialists, such as a cardiologist or podiatrist.
-This can make receiving care more efficient.
+That can make receiving care more efficient.
 In general, PPO plans cost more than HMOs.

 HMO-POS

-A mash-up of PPOs and HMOs, HMO-POS (point of service) plans require PCPs and referrals like an HMO but provide coverage for out-of-network providers like a PPO.
-Just expect to pay more for out-of-network care.
+A mash-up of PPOs and HMOs, HMO-POS (point of service) plans require primary-care providers and referrals like an HMO, but they provide coverage for out-of-network providers like a PPO.
+Expect to pay more for out-of-network care.

 SNP

 SNPs, or special needs plans, can be either PPOs or HMOs.
-But, unlike other PPO and HMO plans, they aren’t open to just anyone.
-SNPs provide coverage to individuals with specific health care needs, diseases, or conditions, such as chronic alcohol dependence, autoimmune disorders, diabetes, cancers, dementia, or end-stage liver disease.
-A specialized type, called a D-SNP, or dual-eligible SNP, covers people with a limited income by combining Medicare and Medicaid benefits.
+Unlike other PPO and HMO plans, however, they aren’t open to just anyone.
+SNPs provide coverage to individuals with specific health-care needs, diseases or conditions, such as chronic alcohol dependence, autoimmune disorders, diabetes, cancers, dementia or end-stage liver disease.
+A specialized type, called a D-SNP, or dual-eligible SNP, covers people with limited incomes by combining Medicare and Medicaid benefits.

 MSA

 Medicare Medical Savings Account (MSA) plans are uncommon but available from some carriers.
-This plan combines a high-deductible Medicare Advantage plan with a medical savings account that’s similar to a health savings account (HSA).
-The plan kicks in only after you’ve reached your deductible.
-However, part of your premium goes into the MSA account each month.
+The plans combine a high-deductible Medicare Advantage plan with a medical savings account that’s similar to a health savings account (HSA).
+The plan kicks in only after you’ve reached your deductible, but part of your premium goes into the MSA account each month.
 You can use that money to pay for any Medicare-covered treatments or tests.

 PFFS